Religious Movements of the Sprawl

 Cascade Remembrance

-Annual ceremonies commemorating the dead, emphasizing technology's danger.
+Annual ceremonies commemorating the dead, emphasizing that technology killed them.

 The Violence Question

-Most Purists are pacifist—they want to be left alone.
-But extremist "Purifier" cells conduct sabotage against AI research and neural interface production.
-The Collective sometimes works with moderate Purists; they have common enemies.
+Most Purists are pacifist—they want to be left alone, not to convert the world.
+But extremist "Purifier" cells conduct sabotage against AI research, neural interface production, and corporate technology centers.
+The Collective sometimes works with moderate Purists; they have common enemies if different goals.

 The Ascendancy Cults